openearthplatforminitiative/openepi-client-js/README.md

 # openepi-client-js

-A JavaScript client with types declarations, for accessing OpenEPI data and services.
+JavaScript-clients with type declarations for accessing OpenEPI data and services.

 ## Examples

-### Using default API URL
+### Geocoding

 ```javascript
 import { GeocoderClient } from "openepi-client";